tamirmb/ghplus/README.md

 ## GitHub Plus

-GitHub plus (ghp) is a tool that lets you interact with your GitHub settings through the CLI.
+GitHub plus (ghp) is a CLI tool that lets you configure various GitHub settings.

 ### Setup